javo0101/introGIS/lessons.md

 1. Under **Pop-up Media** select **Add < Image**.
 2. In **Title** delete the text and leave it blank.
 3. Leave the Caption blank.
-4. For the **URL**, click the plus sign and select “Photo”.
+4. For the **URL**, click the plus sign and select "Photo".
 You might have to scroll down to find it in the list of attributes.
 5. Click **OK**.

 ![configure pop up image](images/configureimage.png)

 Click **OK** again to save your changes.

 Now you should see a nicer looking pop-up when you click on the points on your map.
-Some points don’t have any “Protest info”, but for all of them you should see the “Start location” and photo.
+Some points don’t have any "Protest info", but for all of them you should see the "Start location" and photo.

 ![final pop up](images/finalpopupdone.png)

 # Formatting the Legend
 Let’s have a quick look at the legend to make sure that it will be informative for our map viewer.

-1. In the Map Layers Panel, at the top you should see three icons--an “i” with a blue circle around it, followed by a paper with blue writing, and then a bulleted list.
+1. In the Map Layers Panel, at the top you should see three icons--an "i" with a blue circle around it, followed by a paper with blue writing, and then a bulleted list.
 Click on the icon that looks like a bulleted list; that's the legend icon.
-2. I think the legend generally looks okay, but it’s displaying the name of the map layer, which can be a little confusing for the viewer, especially the layer “NYCntaPerBlack.”
+2. I think the legend generally looks okay, but it’s displaying the name of the map layer, which can be a little confusing for the viewer, especially the layer "NYCntaPerBlack."
 Let’s rename the layers to it will be easier for the viewer to understand.
 3. Go back to the Map Layer panel where you can see the hyperlinked layers.
 You can do this by clicking the icon that looks like a white sheet of paper with blue writing.
 4. Then click on the three dots for **More Options** and select **Rename**.
 5. Do this for both layers to rename them something that's easier to read.
-I’m going to name mine “BLM Protests (May 28 to June 3, 2020)” and “NYC Neighborhoods by Percent Black.”
+I’m going to name mine "BLM Protests (May 28 to June 3, 2020)" and "NYC Neighborhoods by Percent Black."

 ![legend](images/viewlegend.png)